quickgrid/Setup-Guide/README.md

 To fix issue with `Got permission denied while trying to connect to the docker daemon socket at unix:///var/run/docker.sock: .....` use the command `sudo chmod 666 /var/run/docker.sock`.

 Within docker type `ls` to get folder list and navigate to `tensorflow_src` with `cd tensorflow_src`.
 Here, type `./configure` to configure tensorflow build.

+### File Transfer from EC2 to Local System

+Use `WinSCP` to download files from aws ec2 to local system.
+Download the android tensorflow `aar` files with this to put into android project.